square/workflow-swift/Samples/Tutorial/Tutorial2.md

 }
 ```

-Add a `todoTitles` property to the `TodoScreen`, and change `update` to update the `TodoListView` to change what it shows anytime the screen updates:
+Add a `todoTitles` property to the `TodoScreen`, and fill in `updateView` to update the `TodoListView` to change what it shows anytime the screen updates:

 ```swift
 struct TodoListScreen: Screen {